 In your 20's and 30's: In your 40's In your 50's and 60's Blood pressure Cholesterol and glucose levels BMI, waist and hip measurements Dental check and cleaning Skin cancer checks Breast self-checks Cervical screening All of the health checks and screenings as in your 20's and 30's plus: 1.
 Type 2 diabetes risk assessment 2.
 Cardiovascular risk assessment 3.
 Mammogram (breast screening) 4.
 Eye checks for glaucoma All of the health checks and screenings as in your 40's plus: 1.
 Osteoporosis risk assessment 2.
 Bowel cancer screening 3.
-Sight and hearing impairment tests Advocacy is the process of supporting and empowering someone to get the voice heard.
-This may include: expressing their views and concerns. accessing information and Gain skills and knowledg Learn to keep yourself and Learn from others
+Sight and hearing impairment tests

+Advocacy is the process of supporting and empowering someone to get their voice heard.
+This may include:

+- expressing their views and concerns.

-- services.
+- accessing information and services.

 - defending their rights.

 - exploring available options or choices.

 - Empowerment = To give power and authority for someone and allow them to do something.